pqnelson/pqnelson.github.com/_posts/2020-03-27-automated-theorem-provers.md

 ## Calculus of Constructions

 The "highest corner" of the lambda cube is called the calculus of constructions.
 Pierce's TAPL is a decent introduction to it.

+Instead of merely "encoding" a logic (as a logical framework does), the calculus of constructions handles a "deep embedding" of logics.

 As for _implementing_ a theorem prover based on it, a good paper: